How to enjoy a slow, curated Christmas: 7 tips to slow down this festive season

 A slow Christmas is a curated festive season both in terms of what we consume and how we spend our time.
 A slow Christmas celebrates considered consumption, reducing waste and thoughtful gift giving.
 A slow Christmas is also about truly savouring this magical end of year period through being present with loved ones.
 It’s about quality of interactions, not quantity of commitments.

-How to have a slower, more meaningful and curated Christmas
+How to have a slower, more meaningful and considered Christmas

 Curate your Christmas